offbynull/palignprims/README.md

  * **Verified**: Tested and documented APIs, with tests doubling as usage examples.
  * **Modern**: Built using C++23, with stylistic / structural conventions from higher-level languages.

-PAlignPrims is 0% vibe coded.
+PAlignPrims is human-designed and human-written, not vibecoded.
 Every line of code and documentation is deliberate, written with care and consideration.

 Choose a path: